-The Institute and the Cambridge Trust work together to offer the Woolf Institute Cambridge Scholarship, available to PhD applicants in subjects relevant to the work of the Institute, and to Masters applicants to the MPhil in Asian & Middle Eastern Studies (Muslim-Jewish Relations).
+The Institute and the Cambridge Trust work together to offer the Woolf Institute Cambridge Scholarship, available to PhD applicants in subjects relevant to the work of the Institute, and to Masters applicants to the MPhil in Middle Eastern & Islamic Studies (Pathway A: Muslim-Jewish Relations).

 Note for students